coderHook/VotingApp-Vue/README.md

-# voting-app
+# Voting-app
+### This app is made with Vuejs and deployed in Firebase.

-> A v project on users can make polls, vote and share those polls with friends to reach a democratic agreement.ue.js
+> A project on users can make polls, vote and share those polls with friends to reach a democratic agreement.ue.js

 ## Build Setup